-Situated in the Southern Iceland, Nauthúsagil is a scenic venue that offers great opportunities for flying your drone and capturing stunning aerial imagery.
+Situated in Southern Iceland, Nauthúsagil is a scenic venue that offers great opportunities for flying your drone and capturing stunning aerial imagery.
 However, it is a slightly tricky place when it comes to flying your drone.
 The ravine is slightly on the narrower side so one needs to have impeccable flying prowess and concentrate hard to fly in the area.
 But if you succeed, you are guaranteed to get astounding aerial images and video footages with superb moss and tree-clad cliffs, tiny rivers and waterfalls.
 The magnificent waterfall above the main ravine is also a nice spot to cover with your camera drone.

 Part of the river Bruara, Brúarfoss is a lovely waterfall that offers brilliant opportunities to capture stunning imagery with your drone.
 Despite being small in size, the way the water makes its way while boasting amazing colors will blow your mind away.
 The waterfall is surrounded by low trees with plenty of open space.
 En-route to the waterfall, you can also stop by some idyllic locations for drone adventures.
 There are not many obstacles in the location except for the bridge just below the waterfall along with the crowds of people looking at the waterfall.
 We would suggest that drones should be flown early in the morning or late in the evening during summers in Brúarfoss.

 If you are one of the drone enthusiasts who would do anything to play around with drones, then Þórsmörk valley is the right spot.
 Offering unlimited possibilities for drone flight, this valley has tons of attractions so you can stay there for a few days and explore the area.
 You will find rivers, ravines, trees, mountains, moss and glaciers.
 You can do well to get a trip reserved to the Þórsmörk valley with a travel guide.
 This will save you plenty of precious time and get the most out of it as the guide will take you to kind of places you are looking for.
 Being a far flung area, you won’t come across lots of people around so you can always find a quiet place to fly your drone in.
-It can be both easy and complicated at the same time to fly a drone in such a location since you need to be vigilant and focused while flying your drone and ensure that the visibility is good and reception is up to mark.
+It can be both easy and complicated at the same time to fly drones in Iceland since you need to be vigilant and focused while flying your drone and ensure that the visibility is good and reception is up to mark.
 Also do not forget to keep additional batteries for extra flight duration.
 Birds can prove to be a bit of a hurdle as there can be plenty of Fulmar nesting in the area around the ravine.
 So it is crucial that you fly your drone in a circumspect manner without disrupting the habitat.